Incorporating YouTube’s Data API into your Excel sheets means direct access to up-to-the-minute analytics on your video content.

 With a few clicks, anyone can bring needed data into their spreadsheets without coding.
 This is particularly valuable for users of Excel for Web who may not have Power Query access.

-To install Coefficient, open Excel from your desktop or in Office Online.
+To install Coefficient, get started here or open Excel or Google Sheets.

 A pop-up will open up.
 Follow the prompts to complete the installation.